Stanley Portal Hyatt: Family

 Stanley Portal Hyatt was born on 2 January 1877, at The Hawthorns, Mt.
-Ephraim Road, Streatham, Surrey, England and died on 30 June 1914, in Longton Grove, Sydenham, Surrey, England.
+Ephraim Road, Streatham, Surrey, England and died on 30 June 1914, in Longton Grove, Sydenham, London.
 He married Margaret Annie Marston on 20 July 1908, in London, England.
 She was the daughter of John William Marston.
 After her death in 1912 he married Charlotte Caroline Key on 4 May 1914, in Newton Abbot, Devon, England.
 She was the daughter of Walter C. Key and Caroline Mcleod Godsell.

 Hyatt's great-great-grandfather Abraham Portal was a goldsmith who later in life became bankrupt.
 Abraham was also the grandfather of the first Baron Hatherton.
 Stanley's Hyatt great-great-grandfather, John Hyatt, was a humble innkeeper in Dorset.
 His Hyatt great-grandfather began life as an apprenticed shoemaker.
 His great-grandfather, Richard Brinsley Sheridan Portal, was apprenticed to a grocer.
 His Hyatt grandfather, Charles Hyatt, was a dissenting minister preaching to the poor of the London slums.
 His Portal grandfather, Richard Brinsley Portal, was a fairly wealthy grocer and wine merchant in Northampton.
 His parents, Charles James Hyatt and Amy Portal, were both from now wealthy Victorian families, the various grandparents having prospered from preaching and trading.